What You See When You Land in Delhi

 Beijing also tackled sources in order of size.
 Coal was the largest contributor.
 The city cut coal consumption from over 21 million tonnes annually to under 600,000 tonnes.
 Residential coal heating was banned.
 Industrial plants were shut or upgraded.
 Vehicle quotas capped new license plates.
 The metro system was massively expanded.
 A network of over 1,000 PM2.5 sensors was deployed so enforcement was based on real data.

-From 2013 to 2022, Beijing's PM2.5 fell 66.5 percent.
+From the launch of the programme to the most recent measured year, Beijing's PM2.5 fell 66.5 percent.
 Heavily polluted days dropped from 58 per year to just 2.
 Beijing residents gained 4.6 years of life expectancy as a result.

 Who Is Accountable

 The Ministry of Environment, Forest and Climate Change runs the National Clean Air Programme and oversees the Commission for Air Quality Management.
 The Commission has statutory power over all states in the Delhi region.
 The Central Pollution Control Board operates the monitoring network and sets national standards.
 State-level bodies in Delhi, Haryana, Punjab, and Uttar Pradesh are responsible for on-the-ground enforcement.
-Nobody gets fired when targets are missed.
+Nobody gets fired when targets are missed - and that must change.

-The government auditor's Report No. 2 of 2022 found discrepancies in the vehicle pollution certification system, poor siting of monitoring stations, and incomplete monitoring of key pollutants.
+The government auditor's Report No. 2 found discrepancies in the vehicle pollution certification system, poor siting of monitoring stations, and incomplete monitoring of key pollutants.
 Thirteen of 24 monitoring stations were found to be impacted by poor placement.
 One independent field investigation by Newslaundry found a device near Kalu Sarai reading an AQI of 196 while the nearby official station showed 97.
-The monitoring data India uses to claim progress may not reflect what people are actually breathing.
+Fixing the monitoring network is not optional - it is the foundation of any credible enforcement system.

 What Would It Cost